robby000/SSH_Honeypot/README.md

 `sudo apt-get install -y python3-paramiko`\
 \
 \
-Then one must setup the servers key using the following commands:
+Then one must setup the server's key using the following commands:

 `ssh-keygen -t rsa -f server_honey.key`